2kofawsome/CTFwriteups/corCTF/dividing_secrets/README.md

 >crypto/dividing_secrets

->434 Points
+>434 Points\
 >I won't give you the secret.
-But, I'll let you divide it.
+But, I'll let you divide it.\
 >nc crypto.be.ax 6000

 ***

-Running nc crypto.be.ax 6000 and looking at server.py, it can be seen that each time the program is run it generates a new, random p, g where p is a strong prime and 0 < g < p
+Running nc crypto.be.ax 6000 and looking at server.py, it can be seen that each time the program is run it generates a new, random p, g where p is a strong prime and 0 < g < p.
 Then the message x is encrypted, giving a unique enc each time the program is run.
 The user then gives 64 numbers, each of which is used to encrypt x with a defined formula

 thus given